 May God, who has brought us out of bondage to sin into true and lasting freedom in the Redeemer, bring you to your eternal inheritance.

 Amen.

-And the blessing of God Almighty, our Creator, Redeemer, and Giver of life, be with you always.
+And the blessing of God Almighty, our Creator, Redeemer, and Giver of life, be upon you and remain with you for ever.

-17

 Amen.